 The Risk and Audit Committee has at least three members appointed by the Board on an annual basis.
-At least two members must be independent in relation to the company and the company's management.
+Committee members may not be employed by the Company.
 One member is elected committee chairman.
-The chairman must be independent in relation to the company and the company's management and may not be the Chairman of the Board of Hoist Finance.
-Committee members in 2015 were Annika Poutiainen (chair), Ingrid Bonde and Per-Eric Skotthag.
-The company's employees and auditors may be summoned to committee meetings to provide details on specific reports or issues.
+The chairman may not be the Chairman of the Board of Hoist Finance.
+Since the 2016 AGM, Risk and Audit Committee members have been Annika Poutiainen (chair), Ingrid Bonde and Gunilla Wikman.
+Per-Eric Skotthag was a member of the committee through 29 April 2016.
+The Company's employees and auditors may be summoned to committee meetings to provide details on specific reports or issues.
 Committee meeting minutes are recorded and available to all Board members.
 The committee chairman reports to the Board at Board meetings concerning the issues discussed and proposed at committee meetings.
-The committee held seven meetings in 2015, with all members in attendance at these meetings.
+The committee held six meetings in 2016, with all members in attendance at these meetings with the exception of the meetings of 19 October and 6 December, in which Gunilla Wikman did not participate.